Adredrs23/rust-pub-sub/docs/auth_service.md

 4. Server checks if the email exists in the HashSet
 5. Server releases the lock
 6. Server returns a JSON response with the result (true/false)

+### List Emails Flow

+1. Client sends a GET request to `/list-emails`
+2. Server acquires a lock on the authorized emails HashSet
+3. Server clones all emails from the HashSet into a new vector
+4. Server releases the lock
+5. Server returns a JSON response with the vector of emails

 ## Usage Examples